amitxv/PC-Tuning/docs/post-install.md

 - Disable Microsoft Edge

+    - The browser should be disabled instead of uninstalled to retain the WebView runtime

     - Download [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) and navigate to the ``Everything`` section then search for *"edge"*.
 Disable everything that shows up

+    - Updating the browser will revert some changes made in the previous step.
+You can ensure that it does not update if it is opened accidentally with the command below

+        ```bat
+        rd /s /q "C:\Program Files (x86)\Microsoft\EdgeUpdate"
+        ```

     - Open CMD and enter the command below to remove all related shortcuts